 Okay, people.
 Butternut squash is officially back in season and this girl couldn’t be more excited about it.
 The flavorful and nutritious winter veggie pairs so, so well with warm and hearty curry that I couldn’t help but have my first fall-ish recipe be this butternut squash curry!
 In typical Bailey style, it’s short on ingredients and time but big on flavor.

 This post is sponsored by Yai’s Thai.
 I’m happy to work with a company I love and believe in so much!
 Thanks for your support here on the blog and your support for Yai’s Thai!
-You can save 15% off your order with the code YTFALL15 at checkout!

 Let’s talk butternut squash for a second.
 In a past life, you know, that one where I was 300 pounds, I had no idea what the heck this stuff even was.
 Never had it.
 It looked super intimidating so I left it alone even when I did start getting healthy.
 If that sounds familiar, I’m here to tell you it is SO simple to prepare and it’s really just a good go-to, versatile veggie.
 Really all you gotta do is cut it in half, remove the seeds, peel and you’re on your way to being able to add it to whatever you want!